MirkoLedda/git-summary/README.md

 * `brew install coreutils`

 # Usage
-Call `git-status.sh [options]` from within a directory containing git repos to get their current status.
+Call `git-summary.sh [options]` from within a directory containing git repos to get their current status.

 Options are listed below:
 * **-h**: Print help and exit.